Registered Nubians hero image

 We invite you to visit The Wool Family Farm.
 See why we love our Nubians, observe our herd management practices, and decide if our Nubian dairy goats are a good fit for you.

-Our Milking Does
+Our Registered Milking Does

 Our classic-style Nubian does exhibit excellent breed conformation, with prominent Roman noses and deep, long bodies.
-They are productive milkers and very good dams.
+They are also productive milkers and very good dams.

 Full right side profile of foundation doe, Morgen Star Misty.